Prayer for a Rope, a Pope and a Rogue

 Le chorégraphe cherche à procurer un sentiment de l’Himalaya, au-delà des clichés, explique

-(Richard Tremblay) cet homme de scène expérimenté
+(Richard Tremblay) cet homme de scène expérimenté.

 (Voir, Montreal.)